Our Village IS More than just a SCHOOL

 The Liquidnet Family High School (LNFHS) is located at the highest point in the Village, both physically and spiritually, to emphasize the importance of education.
 When you ask our students what the difference is between our school and the schools they attended in the past, they often say, "At LNFHS, the teachers ask us what we think, not only what we know."

-Our Science Center, funded by the Gelfand Family Charitable Trust, allows students to continue scientific exploration through extra-curricular programs.
-Here students complement their theoretical knowledge of science by experimenting with hands-on applications in the disciplines of electronics/circuitry, mechanics, and computer science.
+Our Science Center, funded by the Gelfand Family Charitable Trust, allows students to solidify their scientific education through exploratory extra-curricular programs.
+Here students complement their theoretical knowledge of science by experimenting with hands-on applications in electronics, mechanics, and computer science.

 The sports field comprises the Majora Carter Basketball Courts, and adjoining soccer field and volleyball courts.
 Many of our students participate in the Villages' sports teams, in addition to our after school sports enrichment programs.

 The Art and Music Center is where artistic extracurricular activities take place, and where Enrichment Year and Senior 4 students participate in their chosen art enrichment program.
-The Art and Music Center is a place where students who may not be comfortable opening up at first can come to express themselves, explore their passions, and heal from past traumas alongside like-minded peers.
+The Art and Music Center is a place where students who may not be comfortable opening up at first can come to express themselves and heal from past traumas.

 We use our farm to decrease costs, produce environmentally sustainable food, and provide our students with a host of educational experiences and life skills.
 The farm provides food for the Village (about 30% of the food consumed at ASYV comes from here), offers students hands-on, educational opportunities in farm work and methodology, and supports the Village financially through harvest sales.